Classes in Kotlin: More power with less effort (KAD 03)

 Spoiler: as you can see, you can use variables directly into Strings (😱), without using the typical String.format

 Have you realized the amount of code you’ll save with this?
-All the setters and getters and immediately blown out.
+All the setters and getters are immediately blown out.

 3. Add a constructor